elanorstarksby/elanor-lightning-lunch-frontend/steps/STEP2.md

 Let's add the flashText next to the price.
 This would look good if it was in red, to make it stand out that it was a flashText, and if it came under the price.
-Add another div wrapper around both price elements with classname of `product__price`, and add a classname to the flassText of `product__price--flash.`
+Add another div wrapper around both price elements with classname of `product__price`, and add a classname to the flashText of `product__price--flash.`

 In the `__price` css, make it flex again: `display: flex;`